jollheef/appvm/README.md

 Designed primarily for full screen usage without guest additions.

-By default uses 3840x2160, so you need to change `appvm/nix/base.nix` monitorSection.
-Autodetection based on host resolution will be done after.

 It's a proof-of-concept, but you can still use it.
 Also there is a lot of strange things inside, don't afraid of :)

 ## Install Nix package manager